Growth in groups: ideas and perspectives: Cultural background

 The use of the sign $+$ and the word {\em additive} both recall us that additive combinatorics treated abelian groups, even if some of its techniques turned out to generalize to non-abelian groups rather naturally (see, e.g., \cite{MR2501249}).
-We will go over some of the bases of the subject in \S \ref{sec:arithcomb}.
+We will take a detailed look at some of the bases of the subject in \S \ref{sec:arithcomb}.